 - 44. Within 6 months of the approval of the Biodiversity Management Plan, the Proponent shall lodge a conservation bond with the Department to ensure that the offset strategy is implemented in accordance with the performance and completion criteria of the Biodiversity Management Plan.
-The sum of the bond shall be determined by: - (a) calculating the full cost of implementing the offset strategy; and - (b) employing a suitably qualified quantity surveyor to verify the calculated costs, to the satisfaction of the Director-General.
+The sum of the bond shall be determined by: - (a) calculating the full cost of implementing the offset strategy; and - (b) employing a suitably qualified quantity surveyor to verify the calculated costs,

-If the offset strategy is completed to the satisfaction of the Director-General, the Director-General will release the conservation bond.
+If the offset strategy is completed to the satisfaction of the Secretary, the Secretary will release the conservation bond.

-If the offset strategy is not completed to the satisfaction of the Director-General, the Director-General will call in all or part of the conservation bond, and arrange for the satisfactory implementation of the offset strategy.
+If the offset strategy is not completed to the satisfaction of the Secretary, the Secretary will call in all or part of the conservation bond, and arrange for the satisfactory implementation of the offset strategy.

-45. After each Independent Environmental Audit (see Condition 8 of Schedule 5), the Proponent shall review and adjust the sum of the bond to the satisfaction of the Director-General.
+45. After each Independent Environment Audit (see Condition 8 of Schedule 5), the Proponent shall review and adjust the sum of the bond to the satisfaction of the Secretary.